 Number Critical Benchmark Requirement Guidance B5.1 The standard shall require the production site to have a written restricted substances management system and/or set of written restricted substance procedures.
 B5.2 The standard shall require the production site to comply with customer restricted substances requirements.
 The standard shall review written procedures.

-Number Critical Benchmark Requirement Guidance Compliance with customer restricted substance lists (RSLs) is expected for chemical compounds relevant to leather manufacturing.
+Compliance with customer RSLs are expected for chemical compounds relevant to leather manufacturing.
 B5.3 The standard shall verify the adequacy of the frequency of testing for restricted substances and how third-party testing organizations are selected and approved.
 The standard shall review written procedures.
 B5.4 The standard shall verify that substance restrictions and control requirements are clearly communicated to chemical suppliers.
 The standard shall review written procedures.
-B5.5 The standard shall verify that restricted substances control requirements are clearly communicated to suppliers of input materials.
+B5.5 The standard shall verify that restricted substances control requirements are clearly communicated suppliers of input materials.
 The standard shall review written procedures.
-Suppliers of input material: suppliers of material to be processed (i.e., wet blue, crust leather, etc.) Processors of fresh, dried, and cured hides shall be exempt from this requirement.
+Suppliers of input material: suppliers of material to be processed (i.e. wet blue, crust leather, etc.) Processors of fresh, dried, and cured hides shall be exempt from this requirement.
 B5.6 The standard shall require a chemical management policy that includes a Manufacturing Restricted Substances List (MRSL) for chemical formulations, which are used in the material and manufacturing processes.
-B5.7 The standard shall require the production site to have a complete and up-to-date list of customerspecific substances restrictions and A product line will include all leather produced to a specification defined by the customer.
-This could be by type, thickness, or color.

-Number Critical Benchmark Requirement Guidance provide evidence testing is undertaken for the relevant product lines.
-B5.8 The standard shall require that, in the absence of a customer's own restricted substance list (RSL), the production site has a standard RSL that material can be tested against.
+B5.7 The standard shall require the production site to have a complete and up-to-date list of customer-specific substances restrictions and A product line will include all leather produced to a specification defined by the customer.
+This prov relev ide evidence testing is undertaken for the vant product lines. could be by type, thickness, or color.
+B5.8 The soft a (RSL) that standard shall require that, in the absence customer's own restricted substance list ), the production site has a standard RSL material can be tested against.
 Reference should be made to which RSL the production site is testing against.
 This can be a producer's own RSL or a recognized industry RSL.
-B5.9 The standard shall verify the production site reviews internal and customer RSLs.
-The review shall be carried out at least once a year.
+B5.9 The revie shall standard shall verify the production site ews internal and customer RSLs.
+The review be carried out at least once a year.
 The standard shall review written procedures.
-B5.10 The standard shall require that third-party testing is carried out at least once a year for product lines that are supplied to customers' RSLs.
+B5.10 The stesti prod spec standard shall require that third-party ng is carried out at least once a year for luct lines that are supplied to customers ifying RSL.
 The standard shall review evidence of third-party testing of restricted substances.
-B5.11 The standard shall require that the laboratory undertaking the testing is ISO 17025 certified.
-B5.12 The standard shall verify the production site is testing and fully conforming to all RSLs (customers and/or its own) at least once per year.
-If failures have been identified, even if the cause has not been fully resolved, the production site shall provide evidence that it is actively working to address the issue and that production of the affected product lines is currently suspended.
-B5.13 The standard shall ensure process chemical substitutions are documented.
+B5.11 The sunde standard shall require that the laboratory ertaking the testing is ISO 17025 certified.
+B5.12 The testi (cust year standard shall verify the production site is ng and fully conforming to all RSLs tomers and/or its own) at least once per If failures have been identified and although the cause has not been fully resolved, the production site shall provide evidence that it is actively working to address the issue and production of the affected product lines is currently suspended.
+B5.13 The subs standard shall ensure process chemical titutions are documented.
 Substitution: refers here to replacing a process chemical with an alternative(s).
+B5.14 The perc perc has b adec prod standard shall review the entage/amount of supplied material that been verified to meet the RSL to ensure an quate ratio of testing for the volume of luction is conducted.
+Supplied material will include material not owned by the production site (ex: sub- contractor).
+This does not imply that the production site needs to have the material third-party tested.